Marketing

 Calling off an event can also have a negative effect on partnerships, especially for co-marketed events.
 For in-person events, last-minute venue cancellations can lead to substantial fees.

-Event canceled vs. postponed: When to reschedule an event
+Event cancelled vs. postponed: When to reschedule an event

-Before announcing your decision to cancel the event, ensure you've exhausted all other options.
+Before announcing that you must cancel, ensure you've exhausted all other options.
 For example:

 • Could another speaker take the place of someone with a schedule conflict?